 - comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Finance & Personnel Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; delegation of authority and segregation of duties; - identification and management of risks.

-The Board of Trustees has decided to employ Mercer & Hole and Kyonet as internal auditors.
+The Board of Trustees has decided to employ Juniper as internal auditor.